open5gs/open5gs/docs/_docs/guide/01-quickstart.md

 ```

-## 5. Turn on your eNB/gNB and Phone
+## 5. Turn on your eNB/gNB and UE
 ---

 First, connect your eNB/gNB to the Open5GS core:
 * Make sure the PLMN and TAC of the eNB/gNB matches the settings in your MME/AMF
-* Connect your eNB/gNB to the IP of your server via the standard S1AP/NGAP port of SCTP 36412/38412 (for MME/AMF)
+* Connect your eNB/gNB to the IP of your server via the standard S1AP/NGAP SCTP port 36412/38412 (for MME/AMF)
-* Your eNB/gNB should report a successful S1/NG connection
+* Your eNB/gNB should report a successful S1/NG connection - congrats, your core is fully working!
 * You can see actual traffic through wireshark -- [[srsenb.pcapng]]({{ site.url }}{{ site.baseurl }}/assets/pcapng/srsenb.pcapng).
 * You can view the log at `/var/log/open5gs/*.log`, eg:
 ```bash